viamrobotics/docs/docs/product-overviews/organization-management.md

 The purpose of these locations is for an organization to sort and manage their fleet.
 Organizations can and often do have several locations.
 For example, Cool Robot Inc may have three warehouses (in NYC, LA, and Chicago), and create a location corresponding with each one containing the robots which reside in that physical warehouse.
-It is not necessary for locations on [app.viam.com](https://app.viam.com/) to align with physical locations in the real world; they are simply a way to subdivide a robot fleet for easier management.
+It is not necessary for locations on the Viam App ([https://app.viam.com](https://app.viam.com/)) to align with physical locations in the real world; they are simply a way to subdivide a robot fleet for easier management.
 For example, some users use locations with the names "production" and "testing" to keep their robots clearly separated.

 In some cases, locations alone may be insufficiently granular.